jagregory/abrash-zen-of-asm/src/chapter-07.md

 There's nothing sacred about having the least-significant byte at the lowest address; it's just the approach Intel chose.
 Other processors store values with most-significant byte at the lowest address, and there's a sometimes heated debate about which memory organization is better.
 That debate is of no particular interest to us; we'll be using an Intel chip, so we'll always be using Intel's least-significant-byte-first organization.

-So, to load just the segment part of the 20-bit pointer `FarPtr`, we'd use:
+So, to load just the segment part of the 20-bit pointer `FarPtr`{.nasm}, we'd use:

 ```nasm
 mov   es,word ptr [FarPtr+2]
 ```

-and to increment only the upper byte of the word variable `WordPtr`, we'd use:
+and to increment only the upper byte of the word variable `WordPtr`{.nasm}, we'd use:

 ```nasm
 inc   byte ptr [WordVar+1]